-Tarlow & Stonecipher, PLLC is proud to announce that John “Buzz” Tarlow, Tom W. Stonecipher, and Matt J. Kelly have received an AV Preeminent® Rating from Martindale-Hubbell.
-This rating is a testament to the fact that their peers rank them both at the highest level of professional excellence.
+Tarlow Stonecipher Weamer & Kelly, PLLC is proud to announce that John “Buzz” Tarlow, Tom W. Stonecipher, and Matt J. Kelly have received an AV Preeminent® Rating from Martindale-Hubbell.
+This rating is a testament to the fact that their peers rank them all at the highest level of professional excellence.

 AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties, Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the Bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories – legal ability and general ethical standards.